x2-dmmd/x2/README.md

 git clone https://github.com/ii-Python/x2/
 ```

-If you are choosing Visual Studio Code as your Integrated Development Environment, you can also install the [x2 extension](https://marketplace.visualstudio.com/items?itemName=iiPython.x2/) on the marketplace to get syntax highlighting on your x2 files.
+If you are choosing Visual Studio Code as your Integrated Development Environment, you can also install the [x2 extension](https://marketplace.visualstudio.com/items?itemName=iiPython.x2) on the marketplace to get syntax highlighting on your x2 files.

 ### Step 2: Set-Up

 Once you open up your x2 project, you should be able to find a file named `main.xt`.
-By default, this is your main entry-file and is where you will be writing your x2 code.
+By default, this is your main entry file and is where you will be writing your x2 code.
 Within the file, you should see:

 ```xt
 :: Main